Updated: Engage EAL students with PowerPoint

 Hardware

-How can live captions benefit EFL students?
+How can live captions benefit EAL students?

 How can you use live captions in your PowerPoint presentations?